Description

 Rubric and Regrade Requests

 Your graders are human, and so they may have made errors.
 If you think your assignment was graded incorrectly against the rubric, then make a regrade request to the instructors on Gradescope.
-Regrades will be open for SIX days until April 3rd at 11:59 PM (04-3-2025 @ 11:59 PM ET).
-Please submit a regrade before the deadline.
+Regrades will be open for THREE days until April 25th at noon (04-25-2025 @ 12:00 PM ET).
+Please submit a regrade request before the deadline.
 Also, provide a brief explanation of the issue(s) and why you should receive points.

 Some notes about regrade requests:

-- Please read the rubric closely and use the solutions for reference before submitting a regrade request.
+- Please read the rubric closely and refer to the solutions posted in the Resources section before submitting a regrade request.

-- Note that we formally reserve the right to regrade your entire submission if you submit a regrade request.
-It is possible, though very unlikely, to end up losing points from submitting a regrade request.
+- Note that we reserve the right to regrade your entire submission if you submit a regrade request.
+It is possible, though very unlikely, to end up losing points after submitting a regrade request.

 - Regrade requests without an explanation of the issue/why points should be returned will be dismissed.